tfa2012/book/README.md

-# The Embedded Rust Book - Rust嵌入式之书
+# The Embedded Rust Book - 嵌入式Rust之书

 > Documentation on how to use the Rust Programming Language to develop firmware for bare metal (microcontroller) devices
 >